PetterBoozegunk/HTMLParts/README.md

 Check index.htm for an example of what to do with HTMLParts.

-The basic idea was to make it possible to make include files (like in PHP etc) when building small, hardcoded HTML prototypes.
+The basic idea was to make it possible to include files (like in PHP etc) when building small, hardcoded HTML prototypes.